mattppal/blog/src/content/blog/data-ai-ratings.md

 Coffee should be a simple affair: is it hot?
 Does it contain caffeine?
 Right?
 Wrong.

-The coffee availability was highly variable.
-As such, I ran up my tab at Blue Bottle on $7 single origin pour overs.
+The coffee availability at this conference was highly variable.
+As a result, I ran up my tab at Blue Bottle on $7 single origin pour overs.
 To kick it off, I did not see a drop of coffee on the first day.
-Admittedly, I arrived after breakfast, but I found it quite odd for such a large event to have no coffee.
+Admittedly, I arrived after breakfast, but I found it quite odd for such a large event.

-My caffeine levels neared dangerous lows and the start of the conference was accompanied by many yawns.
-Thankfully, this was rectified on the second day— coffee was present throughout.
+My caffeine levels neared dangerous lows as the start of the conference was accompanied by many yawns.
+Thankfully, this was rectified on the second day— coffee was present all day!
 Wow!
 Quite the turnaround.
 I was pleasantly surprised and my fears were quelled.
-I expected the third day to be promising given full levels of caffeination.
+I expected the third day to be promising, given full levels of caffeination.

 Unfortunately, I was again disappointed: I saw no coffee between the hours of 9:30 and 11:00 AM.
-Off to Blue Bottle again!
-Oddly, coffee reappeared at 11:30. 🤔
+Off to Blue Bottle!
+Oddly, coffee reappeared at 11:30 directly _after_ I parted with $7.63 to Blue Bottle and the State of California. 🤔

 ![](/posts/data-ai-23-rated/this-is-fine.gif)

 When coffee was to be found, it was Peet's.
 This was satisfactory by my standards.
 When coffee wasn't present, there was a single small kiosk doling out $5 apples, bananas, and brews.
 I have never paid $5 for a Granny Smith and this was not going to be the first time I did so.

-Snacks, too, seemed to become more prevalent as the conference progressed.
+Snacks, too, seemed to become more abundant as the conference progressed.

 ## 🌁 SF

+(that's short for _San Francisco_ for out of towners)

 **Score:** 🧖🏻‍♂️ / 10

-Full fog and windiness on days 1 & 2 followed by Sunshine (!!!!) on day three.
-I was freezing all three days.
+Full fog and windiness on days 1 & 2 followed by glorious sunshine (!!!!) on day three.
+I was freezing all days.
 As Mark Twain said: "The coldest winter I ever spent was in the Moscone Center."
 At least, I'm pretty sure that was the quote.

 Also, shout-out to the folks at [Striim](https://www.striim.com/), who held an _outdoor_ event on the Bay, but made sure sufficient heaters were present.
 It was very comfortable with some pretty sweet views.
 I enjoyed the ceviche and got a signed copy of _Fundamentals of Data Engineering_.

-I left a happy camper. 🎒
+I left a happy camper. 🎒😎

 ## 🎙️ Talks